 Mimer Connections Setup

-The application where you set up IP-addresses, passwords etc in order to connect to the Network Interfaces that are located with the devices*.
+Mimer Connections Setup is the application where you set up IP-addresses, passwords etc in order to connect to the Network Interfaces that are located with the devices*.

-This needs to be done before initial use of the system.
+All settings in Connections Setup needs to be done before initial use of the system.
 If you have more than one computer connected to the system you can copy the Setup-file from one computer to another.
 Just remember to give each computer its own Operator ID.

 In Mimer Connections Setup you can set more than the eight devices* that each SoftRadio software can handle**.
 This is useful in large systems where all computers can have the same set up of devices pre programmed.
 Each operator can then choose from a list which eight he would like to use without having to enter Connections Setup.